themejuice/tj/README.md

 tj create [<site-name>]
 ```

-#### Create a new development site without starter theme:
+#### Setup an existing site:
-Use this to create a new development site _without_ a starter theme.
-This should be used when working on non-new projects.
-You will go through the setup process and create the necessary files for the VM, including `vvv-hosts`, `vvv-nginx.conf`, and a fresh database.
+Use this to setup an existing local site installation within the VM.
+You will go through the setup process and create the necessary files for the VM, including `vvv-hosts`, `vvv-nginx.conf`, and a fresh database (unless one already exists by the name chosen).
 Site name is optional, as it will be asked for if not given.
 ```bash
 tj setup [<site-name>] # Alias for `tj create [<site-name>] --bare`
 ```